Apply for an E-Games & Entertainment Hall Equipment Trading License in Dubai

 Ticketing, token, and redemption systems used in entertainment halls

-The Trading Licence category permits import, export, re-export, and local distribution within the free zone.
+The Trading License category permits import, export, re-export, and local distribution within the free zone.
 For supply to mainland UAE clients, traders typically engage a licensed mainland distributor or establish a separate mainland entity.
-Traders should note that the licence does not cover the operation of gaming venues or the retail sale of consumer electronics unrelated to commercial entertainment hall use.
+Traders should note that the license does not cover the operation of gaming venues or the retail sale of consumer electronics unrelated to commercial entertainment hall use.

 Equipment importers and wholesalers targeting GCC entertainment venues, theme parks, and family entertainment centres